antonfirsov/docs/2020/06-June/fsharp5-update/fsharp5-update-for-dotnet5-preview6.md

 ### Better interop with Nullable value types

 [Nullable (value) types](https://docs.microsoft.com/dotnet/api/system.nullable-1) (called Nullable Types historically) have long been supported by F#, but interacting with them has traditionally been somewhat of a pain since you'd have to construct a `Nullable` or `Nullable<SomeType>` wrapper every time you wanted to pass a value.
-Now, we will implicitly convert a value type into a `Nullable<ThatValueType>` if the target type matches.
+Now the compiler will implicitly convert a value type into a `Nullable<ThatValueType>` if the target type matches.
 The following code is now possible:

 <script src="https://gist.github.com/cartermp/a0603f0e6da3693b2f243eabfbd977c7.js"></script>